MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 VDI| Depends* | Depends*
 Other | Depends* | Depends*

-For each user/device pair where the device version is not immediately ready for enforcement you will need to determine how you will address the need to enforce phishing-resistance.
-The following options should be considered for older OSes, VDI, and other OSes such as Linux:
+For each user/device pair where the device version is not immediately ready for enforcement, you will need to determine how you will address the need to enforce phishing-resistance.
+The following options should be considered for older operating systems, virtual desktop infrastructure (VDI), and other operating systems such as Linux:

 - Enforce phishing-resistance using external hardware – FIDO2 security keys
 - Enforce phishing-resistance using external hardware – smart cards
 - Enforce phishing-resistance using remote credentials, such as passkeys in the cross-device authentication flow
 - Enforce phishing-resistance using remote credentials inside of RDP tunnels (especially for VDI)

 The key task to perform is measuring through data which users and personas are ready for enforcement on particular platforms.
 Begin your enforcement actions on user/device pairs that are ready for enforcement to "stop the bleeding" and reduce the amount of phishable authentication occurring in your environment.

-Then move on to other scenarios where the user/device pairs require readiness efforts and work your way through the list of user/device pairs until you have enforced phishing-resistant authentication across the board.
+Then move on to other scenarios where the user/device pairs require readiness efforts.
+Work your way through the list of user/device pairs until you have enforced phishing-resistant authentication across the board.

-When executing on enforcement it is recommended that you create a set of Entra ID groups that can be used to roll out enforcement gradually.
-You may also reuse the groups from the previous step if you used the wave-based rollout approach.
+Create a set of Entra ID groups to roll out enforcement gradually.
+Reuse the groups from the [previous step](#monitoring-help-desk-ticket-volume) if you used the wave-based rollout approach.

 Each group will be targeted by a specific Conditional Access policy.
-This will allow you to roll out your enforcement controls gradually by user/device pair.
+This approach helps you roll out your enforcement controls gradually by user/device pair.

 Policy | Group name targeted in the policy | Policy – Device platform condition | Policy – Grant control
 -------|-----------------------------------|------------------------------------|-----------------------